scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 R_{\text{total}}(t) = R_{\text{nominal}}(t)H(t) + R_{\text{shadow}}(t).
 $$

+A useful limiting case follows immediately.
+When organizational transmissibility is low,

+$$
+H(t) \ll 1,
+$$

+the formally authorized component satisfies

+$$
+R_{\text{nominal}}(t)H(t) \to 0,
+$$

+and therefore

+$$
+R_{\text{total}}(t) \approx R_{\text{shadow}}(t).
+$$

+Thus, in precisely the environments least capable of authorizing remediation, unofficial remediation may become the dominant mechanism by which remediation occurs at all.
+The shadow channel is therefore not merely an exception to the transfer function but, under sufficiently poor organizational transmission, its principal surviving path.

+This creates an observability problem with unusually convenient consequences.
+Because shadow remediation is performed outside the funded channel, its contribution is weakly represented in the same reporting system that rejected the work.
+Continued operation may consequently be interpreted as evidence that formal remediation was unnecessary, when continued operation is in fact being subsidized by the remediation that was never authorized.
+The organization can therefore become structurally dependent on work it has institutionally declared unworthy of funding.

 The extended debt equation above describes the authorized component; substituting $R_{\text{total}}$ includes the unofficial one.
 Shadow remediation is not free capacity discovered under a sofa cushion.
 It is paid for as reduced visible throughput, hidden labor, and personal exposure elsewhere in the system.

 Which is the mechanism the conclusion has been waiting for: the dysfunction is not necessarily resolved; it is *survived* after selecting the only channel wide enough to carry its immediate cost.